Bello and Purdue Fort Wayne host Robert Morris - WTOP News

 Moon Township, Pennsylvania; Friday, 7 p.m.
 EST

-BOTTOM LINE: Purdue Fort Wayne visits the Robert Morris Colonials after Rasheed Bello scored 25 points in Purdue Fort Wayne’s 93-85 loss to the Youngstown State Penguins.
+BOTTOM LINE: Purdue Fort Wayne faces the Robert Morris Colonials after Rasheed Bello scored 25 points in Purdue Fort Wayne’s 93-85 loss to the Youngstown State Penguins.

-The Colonials have gone 4-5 in home games.
-Robert Morris has a 1-1 record in games decided by less than 4 points.
+The Colonials have gone 4-5 at home.
+Robert Morris is third in the Horizon League with 11.1 offensive rebounds per game led by Markeese Hastings averaging 2.9.

-The Mastodons are 4-2 in conference play.
-Purdue Fort Wayne is second in the Horizon League allowing 69.7 points while holding opponents to 42.9% shooting.
+The Mastodons are 4-2 against Horizon League opponents.
+Purdue Fort Wayne is fourth in the Horizon League with 13.6 assists per game led by Bello averaging 4.1.

-Robert Morris averages 73.2 points per game, 3.5 more points than the 69.7 Purdue Fort Wayne allows.
-Purdue Fort Wayne scores 10.4 more points per game (84.5) than Robert Morris gives up to opponents (74.1).
+Robert Morris averages 7.5 made 3-pointers per game, 1.3 more made shots than the 6.2 per game Purdue Fort Wayne gives up.
+Purdue Fort Wayne averages 9.5 made 3-pointers per game this season, 3.4 more made shots on average than the 6.1 per game Robert Morris gives up.

-The Colonials and Mastodons match up Friday for the first time in conference play this season.
+The Colonials and Mastodons match up Friday for the first time in Horizon League play this season.

-TOP PERFORMERS: Markeese Hastings is scoring 14.5 points per game with 7.8 rebounds and 1.2 assists for the Colonials.
-Stephaun Walker is averaging 13.2 points and 6.6 rebounds over the past 10 games for Robert Morris.
+TOP PERFORMERS: Hastings is scoring 14.5 points per game with 7.8 rebounds and 1.2 assists for the Colonials.
+Stephaun Walker is averaging 13.2 points and 6.6 rebounds over the last 10 games for Robert Morris.

-Bello is averaging 15.6 points, 4.1 assists and 2.1 steals for the Mastodons.
-Jalen Jackson is averaging 16.2 points over the last 10 games for Purdue Fort Wayne.
+Bello is scoring 15.6 points per game and averaging 3.2 rebounds for the Mastodons.
+Quinton Morton-Robertson is averaging 3.0 made 3-pointers over the last 10 games for Purdue Fort Wayne.

 LAST 10 GAMES: Colonials: 3-7, averaging 76.5 points, 37.6 rebounds, 13.5 assists, 6.3 steals and 2.7 blocks per game while shooting 45.8% from the field.
 Their opponents have averaged 74.5 points per game.